 Web Hosting Performance Test: 120 Days of Real Data

-Independent comparison of Bluehost, HostGator, and GoDaddy with verified monitoring, support testing, and migration documentation
+Independent comparison of Bluehost, HostGator, and GoDaddy with verified monitoring, support testing, and migration documentation.
+After 120 days, Mitchell moved 18 of her 23 client sites to Bluehost.

-Geographic Bias: All testing conducted from US East Coast only.
+Geographic Bias: All testing was conducted from the US East Coast only.
 International performance will differ significantly.
-If you’re outside North America, these results may not reflect your experience.
+If you are outside North America, these results may not reflect your experience.

-Temporal Bias: Testing during September-December 2024 includes Black Friday/holiday anomalies.
-Performance during other times of year may vary.
+Temporal Bias: Testing ran from September through December 2024, which includes Black Friday and holiday anomalies.
+Performance during other times of year is unknown from this data.

-Selection Bias: I only tested hosts where affiliate programs exist.
-Many excellent providers (Linode, DigitalOcean, Vultr, Hostinger) were not tested.
+Selection Bias: Mitchell tested only hosts with affiliate programs.
+Many providers with strong reputations, including Linode, DigitalOcean, Vultr, and Hostinger, were not tested.
 This is NOT a comprehensive market analysis.

-Sample Size: 120 days and 5-12 incidents per provider is NOT statistically robust.
-Your individual experience will likely differ.
+Sample Size: 120 days and 5–12 incidents per provider is NOT statistically robust.
+Your individual experience may be better or worse than these results.

-Use Case Bias: Testing reflects MY needs (WordPress development agency).
+Use Case Bias: Testing reflects Mitchell’s needs as a WordPress development agency owner.
 Your requirements may be completely different.

 - Bluehost: $65 per signup